austin-rb/austin-rb.github.com/_posts/2013-05-06-may-meeting.md

 ---
 layout: post
-title: "May Meeting - Networks with RubyFANN"
+title: "May Meeting - Neural Networks with RubyFANN"
 date: 2013-05-06
 ---